 Enjoying A Hot Dish

-The Gemara states that even though Chananya would permit shehiyah (leaving partially cooked food on an open flame on Shabbos), he would prohibit chazarah unless the coals are garuf ve’katum (swept or covered).
+The Gemara states that even though Chananya permits shehiyah (leaving partially cooked food on an open flame on Shabbos) chazarah (returning food to a flame) is only permissible if the coals are garuf ve’katum – swept or covered.

-Thus, even if one accepts the lenient ruling of the Rema (Orach Chayim 253:2) who rules in accordance with Chananya, it is important to perform grifah and ketimah (covering or sweeping the coals) because many times pots have to be adjusted and moved closer to the fire.
-Also, occasionally one needs to lift a pot to remove some food and then replace it on the stove.
-Since such an act is considered chazarah, Chananya would only permit if the coals are garuf ve’katum.
+Thus, even if one accepts the lenient psak of the Rema (Orach Chayim 253:2) who rules in accordance with Chananya, it is important to perform grifa and ketima if one wishes to move a pot closer to the fire or lift it up to remove some food.

-The Maharil (cited by Magen Avraham, Orach Chayim ad loc. sk31) maintains that placing a blech on a stove is the equivalent of ketumah (and gerufah) and thus permits leaving food on a blech-covered stove on Shabbos.
-This is the widely accepted minhag today (see Chayyei Adam 20:12; also Kisvei Rav Henkin, page 21, who rule accordingly).
+The Maharil (cited by Magen Avraham, Orach Chayim ad loc. sk 31) writes that placing a blech on the stovetop is the modern-day equivalent of ketuma and gerufa.
+The widely-practiced minhag today is based on this assumption (see Chayei Adam, 20:12, and Kisvei Rav Henkin, p.
+21).

 What To Cover?

-Rabbi Shimon Eider (Sefer Hilchos Shabbos note 961) cites Rabbi Aaron Kotler who says that covering the knobs on a stove or oven constitutes ketumah since it serves as a reminder not to raise the flame.
+Rabbi Shimon Eider (Sefer Hilchos Shabbos, n.
+961) cites Rabbi Aaron Kotler who maintains that covering the knobs on a stove or oven is equivalent to ketuma since it reminds a person not to raise the flame.